lukasz-migas/SimpleParam/docs/usage.md

 >>> ValueError: Parameter 'param' must be at most 41
 ```

-Which can be relaxed to allow value correction if its set outside of the hard boundary
+Which can be relaxed to allow value correction if its set outside of the hard boundary (in the case of `Integer` or `Number`)

 ```python
 number = param.Number(42, hardbounds=[0, 41], auto_bound=True)